erensezener/academic_blog/_posts/2014-03-23-my-notes-on-fooled-by-randomness.markdown

 Instead of trying to optimize a lot, introducing variance and randomness into life has benefits.
 Taleb argues that the life is more enjoyable without optimizing.

+Taleb made heavy use of Monte Carlo methods in his career.
+He thinks mathematics is not sufficient for understanding complex events.
+Mathematics is a tool to "meditate" for him.

+Taleb considers himself a stoic, who endures the unpleasent random events of life.